zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 #### Step 1:

-Open this lesson by clicking `Open in Nitrous` at the top of this page.
+Open this lesson by clicking `Open` at the top of this page.
 You'll want to have `index.html`, `css/absolute.css` and `css/relative.css` open in the Nitrous text editor, as well as the browser.
 Take a look at the `How To: Open A Lab` for a refresher on how to get this done!

 #### Step 2: